-138) Any driver who is unable to start the formation lap must raise his arm and, after the remainder of the cars have crossed the Line, his mechanics may attempt to rectify the problem under the supervision of the marshals.

-If the car is still unable to start the formation lap it will be pushed into the pit lane by the shortest route and the mechanics may work on the car again.

-139 When the cars come back to the grid at the end of the formation lap, they will stop on their respective grid positions, keeping their engines running.

-There will be a standing start, the signal being given by means of lights activated by the permanent starter.

-Once all the cars have come to a halt the five second light will appear followed by the four, three, two and one second lights.
-At any time after the one second light appears, the race will be started by extinguishing all red lights.

-140) During the start of a race, the pit wall must be kept free of all persons with the exception of properly authorised officials and fire marshals all of whom shall have been issued with and shall be wearing the appropriate pass.

-141) Any car which is unable to maintain starting order during the entire formation lap or is moving when the one second light comes on must enter the pit lane and start from the pits as specified in Article 135.
-This will not apply to any car which is temporarily delayed during the lap and which is able to regain its position, without endangering itself or any other car, before the leading car has taken up its position on the grid.

-142) If, after returning to the starting grid at the end of the formation lap, a car develops a problem that could endanger the start, the driver must immediately raise his hands above his head and the marshal responsible for that row must immediately wave a yellow flag.

-If the start is delayed as a result, a marshal with a yellow flag will stand in front of the car concerned to prevent it from moving until the whole field has left the grid on the new formation lap.
-The driver concerned may then start the race from the back of the grid and any vacant positions will not be filled.

-Should there be more than one car involved, their new positions at the back of the grid will be determined in accordance with their respective final grid positions.
+- Any driver who is unable to start the formation lap must raise his arm and, after the remainder of the cars have crossed the Line, the car will be pushed into the pit lane by the fastest route. - When the cars come back to the grid at the end of the formation lap, they will stop on their respective grid positions, keeping their engines running. - There will be a standing start, the signal being given by means of lights activated by the permanent starter. - Once all the cars have come to a halt the five second light will appear followed by the four, three, two and one second lights.
+At any time after the one second light appears, the race will be started by extinguishing all red lights. - 147) Unless specifically authorised by the FIA, during the start of a race the pit wall must be kept free of all persons with the exception of officials and fire marshals. - 148) Any car which is unable to maintain starting order during the entire formation lap or is moving when the one second light comes on must enter the pit lane and start from the end of the pit lane as specified in Article 144. - This will not apply to any car which is temporarily delayed during the lap and which is able to regain its position, without endangering itself or any other car, before the leading car has taken up its position on the grid. - 149) If, after returning to the starting grid at the end of the formation lap, a car develops a problem that could endanger the start, the driver must immediately raise his hands above his head and the marshal responsible for that row must immediately wave a yellow flag. - If the start is delayed as a result, a marshal with a yellow flag will stand in front of the car concerned to prevent it from moving until the whole field has left the grid on the new formation lap.
+The driver concerned may then start the race from the back of the grid and any vacant positions will not be filled. - Should there be more than one car involved, their new positions at the back of the grid will be determined in accordance with their respective final grid positions.

 If a problem cannot be rectified before the commencement of the new formation lap the car must be pushed into the pit lane by the shortest route.
-The Team may then attempt to rectify the problem and, if successful, the car may then start from the pit lane.
-Should there be more than one car involved their starting order from the pit lane will be determined by the order in which they reached the pit exit under their own power.
+The team may then attempt to rectify the problem and, if successful, the car may then start from the end of the pit lane.
+Should there be more than one car involved their starting order will be determined by the order in which they reached the end of the pit lane under their own power.